sul-dlss-labs/sdr_current_state/README.md

 ## Participants

-We need a core set of people at each meeting, then we want to request additional participants as we cover SDR infrastructure portions that relate to their expertise.
+We need a core set of people at each meeting, then we want to request additional participants as we cover SDR infrastructure portions that relate to their expertise (see the proposed [work plan](WORKPLAN.md) with sections and folks to bring in).

 We need to balance being able to move through the infrastructure understanding relatively quickly while not losing details needed to understand our current infrastructure.